 Product research with panels is an effective way of testing your product or service once you have identified your intended audience.
-You can gather ongoing, vital information about your product from potential customers and then use this to inform future improvements, segmenting by relevant demographics such as age, gender, and even interests.
+You can gather ongoing, vital information about your product from potential customers.
+Coupled with using this to inform future improvements, segmenting by relevant demographics such as age, gender, and even interests.

-When working with a panel or focus group, the quality of your questions is important and plays a significant role in the effectiveness and outcome of your research.
+When working with a panel or focus group, the quality of your questions is important.
+Not to mention it plays a significant role in the effectiveness and outcome of your research.
 Some elements to keep an eye on include: